 We have two fly fishing permits for the River Kent on our land.
 If you have a National River License (you can purchase one at the Beehive in the village) and a rod please ask us for a permit and you are welcome to try your luck.
 The River is stocked with trout and salmon return each year to spawn.

-You can wild swim in the river at Kentmere or paddle and wallow in the river 5 minutes walk from your Pod in the field by the, old pack horse bridge.
+You can wild swim in the river at Kentmere or paddle/wallow in the river 5 minutes walk from your camping pod in the field by the old pack horse bridge.
 The water is cold but refreshing!
 Further afield: Windermere at Millerground, Rydal and Grasmere.
 Check out conditions & blue-green algae warnings before you go

 Alternatively, walk round gathering sticks on your way and play Pooh Sticks on the bridge.
 Enjoy exploring the stream for crayfish and bugs.
 You will find White Claw Crayfish sheltering under the rocks.
 They are fun to find, but please don't take them away, as they are a protected species.
 Or head up the lane and spend a busy morning trying to dam the beck (stream) there.

-There are Mountain Bike routes directly from the farm, so just get on your bike and head out.
+There are Mountain Bike routes directly from our camping pods, so just get on your bike and head out.
 The 'Three Rivers' mountain bike trail is roughly 4 miles, add Kentmere Hall for a further 2 miles.
 There are routes that drop over to High Borrans and Ings.
 For more challenging rides, head over the Garburn Pass for Troutbeck or up to Greenside and over to Longsleddale.

 The annual Sam Houghton Challenge has both a 25K and 45K route which follow old pack horse trails over a range of hills.
 The longer route has great views over lake Windermere.
 For maps and details of both these routes go to:

 There is nothing more exhilarating than being out on the fells in the Lake District; just be aware when walking or biking, that conditions can change very fast.